boisgera/bitstream/mkdocs/installation.md

 Check the following prerequisites

 ??? note "Pip"
-    The pip package installer should be available for Python 2.7
+    The pip package installer should be available

         $ pip --version
-        pip 9.0.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)
+        pip 9.0.1 from /usr/local/lib/python3.6/dist-packages (python 3.6)

     Otherwise follow these [instructions][install-pip].